 The plugin offers an SEO Analysis tool that you can use to identify what your competitors are doing to grow their organic traffic.

-For this tutorial, we’ll be using the AIOSEO free version as it includes the SEO Analysis tool.
+For this tutorial, we will be using the AIOSEO free version, as it includes the SEO Analysis tool.
 There is also a premium version of AIOSEO that offers more features like sitemap tools, redirection manager, schema markup, robots.txt editor, and more.

-The first thing you’ll need to do is install and activate the AIOSEO plugin on your website.
+The first thing you will need to do is install and activate the AIOSEO plugin on your website.
 For more details, please follow our guide on how to install a WordPress plugin.